Oklahoma Online Poker FAQ

 Poker is allowed in the casinos throughout the state that offer table games, but social gambling is illegal, no matter the rake in the game.
 Charitable gambling for Ohio residents does not include poker.
 The law dictates that any game in which chance plays a major role is a game of chance, not skill, and poker seems to be included in that chance category.
-Players caught illegally playing poker, presumably online poker in Oklahoma as well, can be charged with misdemeanors, and operators of games are treated more harshly.
+Players caught playing live poker, can be charged with misdemeanors, and operators of games are treated more harshly.
 And the state doesn't hesitate to prosecute, as there were 46 arrests in 2010 on gambling charges, though only some of them were for poker games.

-Oklahoma online poker is likely viewed as illegal based on a law that prohibits the "dissemination of gambling information" by any communications facilities that transmit or receive bets.
-That is a felony in Oklahoma, though the courts have yet to rule on any cases regarding Internet gambling or challenging the game of chance rule.
+Oklahoma online poker is likely is a gray area and various laws don't specifically mention online poker .
+The courts have yet to rule on any cases regarding Internet gambling or challenging the game of chance rule.
 Contact your legislator by clicking here: Find My Legislature OK.

 The two largest casinos in the state are Choctaw and WinStar, both of which offer off-track betting, slot machines, and table games.
 They are popular with poker players around the United States, who travel to those casinos to compete in numerous annual poker tournament series.
 Online poker in Oklahoma could increase the popularity of those tournaments by a significant amount.
 Those casinos currently bring more than $18 million annually to the state in tax revenue alone for education programs, and they employ more than 900 people.